Temporal Bragg Gratings: Broadband Reconfigurable Parametric Amplifiers: Results

-The spectra for high-index layer modulation (\(\delta_{\text{L}} = 0, \delta_{\text{H}} > 0\)) confirm that amplification persists at the same characteristic frequencies of \(150\ \text{THz}\ (=\omega_{\text{B}}/2)\) and \(450\ \text{THz}\ (=1.5\omega_{\text{B}})\), demonstrating that the parametric gain mechanism is not exclusive to low-index modulation.
+The spectra for high-index layer modulation (\(\delta_{\text{L}} = 0, \delta_{\text{H}} > 0\)) confirm that amplification persists at the same characteristic frequencies of $f_{\text{B}}/2$ and $1.5f_{\text{B}}$, demonstrating that the parametric gain mechanism is not exclusive to low-index modulation.
 The gain magnitude increases significantly with larger modulation amplitudes \(\delta_{\text{H}}\).
-For instance, the gain at both 150 THz and 450 THz for \(\delta_{\text{H}} = 0.08\) exceeds 60 dB, substantially higher than the gains observed in Fig.~\ref{Fig:Res2} for comparable \(\delta_{\text{L}}\) values.
+For instance, the gain at both $f_{\text{B}}/2$ and $1.5f_{\text{B}}$ for \(\delta_{\text{H}} = 0.08\) exceeds 60 dB, substantially higher than the gains observed in Fig.~\ref{Fig:Res2} for comparable \(\delta_{\text{L}}\) values.
 This indicates that modulating the high-index layers can be a more efficient method for generating parametric amplification in this structure.
-The reflection bandgap at the central Bragg frequency (300 THz) remains intact, maintaining near-zero transmission.
+The reflection bandgap at the central Bragg frequency remains intact, maintaining near-zero transmission.
 The curve for concurrent modulation case (\(\delta_{\text{L}} = 0.06, \delta_{\text{H}} = 0.036\)) in Fig.~\ref{Fig:Res2} shows a remarkable gain profile for such small modulation strengths.
 The achieved amplification is lower than for the largest pure \(\delta_{\text{H}}=0.08\) modulations but demonstrates that the effect is the same when both layers are weakly modulated.
 This suggests that the total modulation strength and its distribution influence the final gain.
 The gain does not simply result from adding the effects of individual modulations; it depends on their relative phases and amplitudes within the grating's temporal dynamics.
 The results in Fig.~\ref{Fig:Res2} reveal that time-varying high-index layers are highly effective for generating parametric amplification in a coherent temporal Bragg grating.
-The gain mechanism remains frequency-symmetric around \(\omega_{\text{B}}\), producing strong amplification at \(\omega_{\text{B}}/2\) and \(1.5\omega_{\text{B}}\).
-Crucially, modulating the high-index layers can yield substantially higher gain compared to modulating the low-index layers for similar modulation depths, highlighting the importance of the modulation's location within the periodic structure.
-This flexibility in choosing the modulated component (high-index, low-index, or both) provides an additional degree of freedom for designing and optimizing active photonic devices based on temporal bandgap engineering.
+The gain mechanism remains frequency-symmetric around \(f_{\text{B}}\), producing strong amplification at \(f_{\text{B}}/2\) and \(1.5f_{\text{B}}\).